picturamundi/36-qui/README.md

 Further explanation for layer 0:

 - `T1` - `T0` input `command-1` - `command-0` for effortlessly switching to tabs in browsers, IDEs, etc.
 - `SFT`, `CTL` etc. are home row mods.
-Anyone who has tried to implement home row mods knows they can take quite a bit of configuration.
+Anyone who has tried to implement home row mods knows they can take quite a bit of complex tweaking.
 I have implemented mine more or less along the lines of [urob’s “timerless” configuration](https://github.com/urob/zmk-config#timeless-homerow-mods).
 - The symbols on the home layer are purely for convenience and are redundant: these symbols can also be accessed on dedicated symbol layers 3 and 4.

 Other legend abbreviations: